Introduction

 • - - Not Stated

-Victim Number VICTIM_NUMBER the unique identifier of the victim
+Victim Number VICTIM_NUMBER The unique identifier of the victim